a7u7a/pedro-serrano-web/content/photos/exp-expo6.md

 alt: alt
 ---
 **Surface Readings**\
 The images were taken by NASA's Landsat mission.
-They represent the earth's topography by correlating altitude values to grayscale tones.
-For the exhibition I instead used circles to represent height.
+They represent the earth's topography by correlating altitude values with grayscale tones.
+For this piece I used circles to represent height.
 The highest point in an image was assigned the biggest diameter, and the lowest point got the smallest diameter.